dlang-tour/english/basics/classes.md

 - A function can be marked `final` in a base class to disallow overriding it
-- A function can be declared as `abstract` to force base classes to override it
+- A function can be declared as `abstract` to force derived classes to override it
 - A whole class can be declared as `abstract` to make sure that it isn't instantiated